This is a foundational article to understand power dynamics.

 This is not ideal because she is now expanding and focusing on everything which is a higher priority than you are.

-Also, it’s possible that she wasn’t busy with anything, which is forcing her to make up stories now.
+Also, maybe she wasn’t busy with anything.
+And now she’s forced to make up stories.
 That reinforces in her mind you are a bothersome man she is bending over backward… In order to avoid.

 Not what you want.

 It’s good because your ready-made excuse gets her off the hook (thread-expanding).
 Now at least she’s not expending effort (thread-expanding) on made-up lies to avoid you.

 But it’s still not ideal.
 You are downplaying her non-reply, but you are also still the one down.